For years, many marketers, communication specialists, and first-generation bloggers believed in the notion that ‘Content is king.’

 Business is not really about you.
 It’s about what your customers want and need.
 Content is one thing that makes your brand human.
 By always putting out materials for readers, you become a part of the regular online items they consume.
 It makes you existent, real.

-Successful social media marketing takes the time to measure, and there is no surefire guarantee that there will be an immediate tangible result after a particular period.
+Successful social media marketing takes time to measure, and there is no surefire guarantee that there will be an immediate tangible result after a particular period.

 However, its application at a present time can no longer be denied.
 Many entities both small and medium type businesses can attest to its efficiency.
 Some tasted success while others continued to struggle.
 What does this mean to new ventures?